-We support beef production that's environmentally sound, protects animal health and welfare, and improves farmer and community livelihoods, and we have done for over a decade.
-This global movement is gaining extensive momentum through conversations, collaborations, pilot programs, and global and local roundtables, and is helping influence not just beef served at McDonald's restaurants, but beef production around the world.
+We support beef production that's environmentally sound, protects animal health and welfare, and improves farmer and community livelihoods, and we have done so for over a decade.
+This global movement is gaining extensive momentum through conversations, collaborations, pilot programs, and global and local roundtables, and is helping influence not just beef in McDonald's supply chain, but beef production around the world.